CHES® Exam Study Guides and Suggested Readings

 - NCHEC will not refund the cost of shipping for the returned book(s).

 - Bookstores will be charged a 20% restocking fee on returned books.
-Bookstore returns must be made within 1 year of purchase for return to be approved.
+Bookstore returns must be made within 1 year of purchase for the return to be approved.

 The Health Education Specialist: A Companion Guide for Professional Excellence, 8th Edition